Overview

 Cell Phone Usage

-While we recognize that there may be times when personal calls must be made at work, we ask that students should limit this as much as possible.
+While we recognize that there may be times when personal calls must be made at work, we ask that students limit this as much as possible.
 During work hours, all cell phones must be put on vibrate mode.
 Please ask friends and professors not to call or text you at work.

 Job Performance Evaluation